wsc1/proposal/design/go2draft-contracts.md

 type (ft *FromTo) Nodes() (*Vertex, *Vertex) { ... }
 ```

-There are no interface types here, but we can instantiate
+There is no variadic types instantiatio here, but we can instantiate
 `graph.Graph` using the type arguments `*Vertex` and `*FromTo`:

 ```Go